P4nd4233/personal--blogg/lxd-wordpress.md

 to install nginx instide the container we must interact with it.
 To do so run `$ lxc exec nginx -- bash`
 Now we get dropped inside a root shell in the container itself.
-To install nginx we run
+To install nginx we run:
 ```
 apt-get install nginx -y; systemctl enable --now nginx
 ```